-Conference Room: Reserved for faculty and/or student related meetings
+Conference Room: Reserved for faculty

 Rooms 319 & 327: Photocopying room and faculty mailboxes.
 Only authorized work-study students, faculty and staff have access to this room and use of the photocopier.
 Items to be placed in faculty mailboxes should be given to the program's administrative assistant who sits at the reception desk.